Neosho parks offer a place to relax and recreate.

 Morse Park also includes a 1.73 mile pedestrian and bicycle nature trail that winds along the serene waters of Hickory Creek.
 A recent 1,600 foot addition offers an alternate loop route, and the paved trail is currently being extended to include a path around the Neosho National Fish Hatchery.

 Also located in Morse Park is a disc golf course, several baseball, softball, and soccer fields, and outdoor basketball, volleyball, and tennis courts.
-The park also includes RV and tent camping areas for visitors who wish to stay in town a few days.
+The park also includes RV camping areas for visitors who wish to stay in town a few days.